 When working with a ghostwriter, please never ask her to work for a percentage of the profits.
 This is a common request from people who don’t understand the industry.
 No matter how brilliant your book may be, selling copies always comes down to marketing skill—and that isn’t within the scope of your ghostwriter’s job description.
 We all need to get paid upfront.
 Trust me, most ghostwriters are working on their own books as well and don’t wish to write your book for free.

 Tip #4: Research your ghostwriter

 I’m always impressed when prospective clients contact me and have done their homework.
-Reading through some of my blog articles or glancing at one of the books I’ve written will give you a sense for my writing style.
+Reading through some of my blog articles or glancing at one of the books I’ve written will give you a sense of my writing style.
 Yes, a ghostwriter’s style and voice will change to reflect each author’s personality, but it’s a good idea to gain a feel for her writing before you hire her.
-The last thing you want is to discover is that you don’t enjoy her writing after she’s halfway through your book.
+The last thing you want to discover is that you don’t enjoy her writing after she’s halfway through your book.

 Some ghostwriters won’t have a book title with their name on it because they haven’t written their own books, and none of their clients have gifted them with a cover credit.
 If that is the case, ask for samples of their work so you can vet them.
 If they can’t give you an appropriate sample, similar to the book you want written, know they are not experienced in that genre.
 For instance, if you asked me for a sample of a steamy romance novel, I’d be hard-pressed to create one, since that is not a genre I could write.